 Virgil van Dijk followed him to Glasgow, then Moussa Dembele.
 Odsonne Edouard might be the next to capitalise on time spent at Celtic Park.

 Wanyama's capture was huge for Lennon for playing, financial and symbolic reasons.

 The greatest night

-In late October 2012, Celtic played heroically in defeat at Camp Nou, only losing the Champions League tie to a late, late winner from Jordi Alba.
+In late October 2012, Celtic played heroically in defeat at the Nou Camp, only losing the Champions League tie to a late, late winner from Jordi Alba.

 On a night when Lennon's signing, Fraser Forster, put in a startlingly good performance in goal, Celtic won 2-1.
 Another Lennon signing, Wanyama, was so effective that he could have easily slotted into the heart of the Barcelona midfield instead.
 They had Alex Song in there.
 Wanyama routed him.